Waland2/BetterFiction/STYLE_GUIDE.md

 - Use descriptive names that explain the purpose

 ### 7. Comments
-- Add comments for complex logic
+- ~~Add comments for complex logic~~ its all self explanatory, amirite?
 - Use JSDoc style comments for functions
-- Keep comments up to date with code changes
+- Keep comments up to date with code changes (yeah gotta add em back)

 ### 8. DOM Manipulation
 - Cache DOM queries when used multiple times